DARK CHOCOLATE, MULLED WINE AND BLACKBERRY CAKE

 Pinch sea salt

-⅓ cup light olive oil or rice bran oil
+½ cup light olive oil

-1 ½ tsp apple cider vinegar
+2 tsp apple cider vinegar

-Zest of one orange
+Zest of one large orange

-150g fresh or frozen blackberries
+160g fresh or frozen blackberries

 FOR THE ICING

-150g olivani, or similar dairy free spread
+150g dairy free butter

-125g icing sugar
+120g icing sugar

 1 tsp vanilla extract